martinber/sdl_fungeoid/README.md

 # sdl_fungeoid

-Fungeoid (Befunge-like) game for GNU/Linux and Android, because I wanted to learn C and SDL.
+Fungeoid (Befunge-like) game for GNU/Linux and Android

+Made because I wanted to learn C and SDL, I also had to write a bit of Java to make a file chooser dialog.

 [Fungeoids](https://esolangs.org/wiki/Fungeoid) are a family of similar programming languages, the most popular is